IsaacB32/CPSC408-FINAL/README.md

 $conn = new mysqli("localhost", "root", "CPSC408!", "CatanTest");
 //$conn = new mysqli(<host_name>, <username>, <password>, <database_schema_name>);
 ```
+you also must change this in line
 If `mysqli` cannot be found you might be missing some requirements, google to fix.

 ### Requirements
 - [X] 1.
 Print/display records from your database/tables.
-- [ ] 2.
+- [X] 2.
 Query for data/results with various parameters/filters
 - [ ] 3.
 Create a new record
 - [ ] 4.
 Delete records (soft delete function would be ideal)
 - [ ] 5.
 Update records